whylabs/whylabs-docs/docs/intro.md

     #images
     logger.log_images("path/to/image.png")
 ```
+## Onboarding to WhyLabs

-Get started in the WhyLabs app: [Discover](/onboarding)how to use WhyLabs to to monitor model inputs, outputs, and performance
+With whylogs integrated into your workflow, the next step is to onboard with the WhyLabs SaaS Platform to monitor model inputs, outputs, and performance.
+Onboarding only takes a few minutes, so please [contact us](https://whylabs.ai/contact-us) to request an account.

 ## Learn more about whylogs - open source logging agent

-_whylogs_ provides lightweight data collection, enterprise scalability, and flexibility designed for data science
+whylogs provides lightweight data collection, enterprise scalability, and flexibility designed for data science
 workflows.
 It has built-in data tagging and aggregation capabilities.
 Furthermore, the installation to take minutes and
 seamlessly integrate with existing tools.
 You can read [an in-depth overview about whylogs](/concepts).

-Wondering if the _whylogs_ is a good fit for your use case?
+Wondering if the whylogs is a good fit for your use case?
 Check out our [use cases section](/usecases-batch) or join
 our [Slack channel](http://join.slack.whylabs.ai).

 ### Contribute to whylogs?

 Want to contribute?
 Please visit [our GitHub repo](https://github.com/whylabs/whylogs) to get started.

-## Learn more about WhyLabs - AI observability platform

-WhyLabs is an observability platform designed to monitor data pipelines and ML applications for data quality regressions, data drift and model performance degradation.
-Built on top of whylogs, the platform enables AI builders to:

-* Set up in minutes: provision the platform using whylogs, the lightweight open-source library.

-* Integrate seamlessly: interoperable with any ML infrastructure and framework.
-Generate real-time insights in your
-  existing data flow.

-* Scale to terabytes: handle your large-scale data, keeping compute requirements low.
-Integrate with either batch or
-  streaming data pipelines.

 ### Resources